MBC 3

 MBC 3 is known in the Middle East for censoring scenes unsuitable for Islamic audiences, such as visual romance outside of marriage, kissing before marriage scenes, awkward angles of female characters, sensual scenes between members of the opposite sex, cross-dressed men, references to alcohol and gambling, references to non-Islamic religious content and visually-grotesque scenes.
 However, the channel does not have a proper consensus of its censoring policy, featuring cuts that are so heavily edited it renders plot continuities inconsistent.

-MBC 3 has separate pay-TV feeds which broadcast in Europe and the United States.
+MBC 3 has separate pay-TV feeds that broadcast in Europe and the United States.
 They target the overseas Arab diaspora and air the same Arabic dubs as the main channel.
 The US feed is exclusive to Dish Network.
+There is also a separate feed available on the Shahid streaming service, with a different schedule from the other feeds.

 History

-The channel was first announced on August 28, 2004.
-The channel originally launched as a programming block on the main MBC 1 channel, but was also scheduled to launch as its own channel in November.